kschouhanpali-coder/AI_Chatbot/README.md

 - If Supabase isn't reachable, the app automatically falls back to local JSON storage for chat history and user data
 - Keep your `.env` file out of version control (already included in `.gitignore`)

----

-## 📄 License

-This project is open for personal and educational use.